Skparab1/wordle/README.md

 - Colored frames
 - optimized refresh
 - word bank of 600 words
-  - could be used to catch invalid words but word bank too small for that right now
 - saves words and feedback

 ## Need to do